Alexander Thomas Augusta

-Alexander Thomas Augusta (March 8, 1825 – December 21, 1890) was a surgeon, veteran of the American Civil War, and the first black professor of medicine in the United States.
+Alexander Thomas Augusta (March 8, 1825 – December 21, 1890) was a surgeon, veteran of the American Civil War, and the first African-American professor of medicine in the United States.
 After gaining his medical education in Toronto, Canada West from 1850 to 1856, he set up a practice there.
 He returned to the United States shortly before the start of the American Civil War.

 Augusta offered his services to the United States Army and in 1863, he was commissioned as major and the Army's first African-American physician; he became the first black hospital administrator in U.S. history while serving in the army.
 He left the army in 1866 at the rank of brevet lieutenant colonel.

-In 1868 Augusta was the first African American to be appointed to the faculty of Howard University and the first to any medical college in the United States.
+In 1868, Augusta was the first African American to be appointed to the faculty of Howard University and the first to any medical college in the United States.

 Biography

 Augusta was born in 1825 to free people of color in Norfolk, Virginia.
 As a young man, he began to learn to read while working as a barber, although it was illegal for free blacks to do so in Virginia at that time.
-The state had restricted rights of free people of color following the Nat Turner slave rebellion of 1831.
+The state had restricted the rights of free people of color following Nat Turner's Rebellion of 1831.

 Augusta moved to Baltimore while still in his youth.
 He also began pursuing an education in the field of medicine.
 He married Baltimore native Mary O. Burgoin on January 12, 1847.
+Augusta was a Prince Hall Freemason.

 Medical training

 Augusta applied to study medicine at the University of Pennsylvania but was refused admission.
 Although he faced institutionalized racism throughout his career, the university cited inadequate preparation in its rejection of him.
 Augusta persisted in his education and arranged for private instruction from a doctor on the faculty.
-As he was determined to become a physician, Augusta travelled to California and earned the funds to pursue his goal of becoming a doctor.
+As he was determined to become a physician, Augusta traveled to California and earned the funds to pursue his goal of becoming a doctor.

-Concerned that he would not be allowed to enroll in medical school in the U.S., in 1850 he enrolled at Trinity College of the University of Toronto.
-He also conducted business as a druggist and chemist.
-Six years later he received a degree in medicine.
+Concerned that he would not be allowed to enroll in medical school in the U.S., in 1850, he enrolled at Trinity College (a federated college of the University of Toronto from 1904 onwards).
+He also conducted business as a chemist and opened a drugstore on Yonge Street.
+His Bachelor of Medicine (M.B.) degree was not officially conferred until 1860 for unknown reasons, though he completed his medical training in 1856 and received full honours.

 Medical career

 Augusta remained in Toronto, Canada West, establishing a medical practice.
-The City of Toronto appointed him as director of an industrial school.
+He worked as an assistant medical attendant on an occasional basis at the Toronto House of Industry.
 He supported local antislavery activities, which supported the American movement.
-He also founded the Provincial Association for the Education and Elevation of the Coloured People of Canada, a literary society that donated books and other school supplies to black children.
-Augusta left Canada for the West Indies in about 1860, returning to Baltimore at the beginning of the American Civil War in 1861.
+He was also the president of Provincial Association for the Education and Elevation of the Coloured People of Canada, a literary society that donated books and other school supplies to black children.